unlocomqx/addons-docs/docs/src/dynamicproduct/20-troubleshooting.md

 <img srcset="/dynamicproduct/images/customization-html.jpg 2x">

-To fix this, apply the template fixes in the troubleshoot page
+To fix this, apply the template fixes in the troubleshooting page

 <img srcset="/dynamicproduct/images/template-fix.jpg 2x">